qgis/QGIS-Documentation/source/docs/training_manual/vector_classification/label_tool.rst

   doesn't, click on the :guilabel:`Label` item, and it will be activated.
 * Click on the :guilabel:`places` layer in the :guilabel:`Layers list`, so that it is highlighted.
-* Click on the following toolbar button: |mActionLabeling|
+* Click on the following toolbar button: |labeling|

 This gives you the :guilabel:`Layer labeling settings` dialog.